 Two economic evaluations conducted by NICE were considered applicable to our research question and of high methodological quality.
-Based on the transferred results from the two NICE economic evaluations, we concluded that BNP and NT-proBNP were highly likely to be cost-effective in Ontario in the ED and community care settings.
+Based on the transferred results from the two NICE economic evaluations, we concluded that BNP and NT-proBNP were highly likely to be cost-effective in Ontario in the ED setting, and NT-proBNP was highly likely to be cost-effective in the community care setting.